Fabxx/GSG/README.md

 # LinuxGSG
 GSG Is a game script  generator.
 Allows you to automatically create sh files to run games.

+The purpose is to allow users to run games just with Wine and winetricks packages, no proton, lutris or whatever.

+# Adding game setups

+If a game setup that you know is missing in the `game setups.txt` file, please create an issue with the appropriate labels.

 # PC games Specifications
 In this script are also documented the `WINEDLLOVERRIDES` and game arguments that i found over time.